The 7 Best Beginner Mountain Bikes for Men and Women (with Beginner Tips)

 What Are the Best Mountain Bikes for Beginners?

-The best MTB for beginners are affordable, have a suspended front fork, components from Shimano, and enough gears to tackle various terrains and gradients.
+The best MTBs for beginners are affordable and have a suspended front fork, Shimano components, and enough gears to tackle various terrains and gradients.

 They also shouldn’t be expensive (sub $1000), so you avoid spending money on a sport you may not enjoy (but I hope you will!).